he11yeah/domfind/README.md

 # domfind
-an extremely light library for getting and manipulating DOM elements
+a very light library for getting and manipulating DOM elements

 ### How it works
-Domfind currently uses document.querySelectAll() to retrieve elements by selector.
+Domfind uses native document methods to retrieve elements by selector.
 Call the function with css selectors:

 ```js